Mohammed-Azab/DynamiControl/README.md

 # DynamiControl_PID

 ## Project Overview
 DynamiControl_PID is a project focused on designing and tuning PID controllers and Lead-Lag compensators (LC) for a ball stabilizer system controlled by Arduino.
-It involves real-time control using a ultrasonic sensor and servo motor, with MATLAB/Simulink analysis and hardware implementation for system performance enhancement , with an emphasis on transient and steady-state performance.
+It involves real-time control using an ultrasonic sensor and servo motor, with MATLAB/Simulink analysis and hardware implementation for system performance enhancement , with an emphasis on transient and steady-state performance.

 ## Project Objectives